 At The Slow Road we believe that getting in deep and up close has as much to do with a region’s culinary culture as it does with its geography and people.
-And we’ll be the first to admit that for us, a great culinary experience involves a fine glass of wine or two (or three).
-While expanding your palate is a worthwhile endeavour in its own right, it’s made all the more rewarding when you have a sense of the history behind the bottle.
+And we’ll be the first to admit that for us, a great culinary experience involves a fine glass of wine (or two).
 In our Vines 101 series, we pull back the curtain on some of our favourite wine regions in the world and explore their oenological offerings.

 Very few people know that Puglia produces more wine than any other region in Italy.
 In fact, most of the region’s grapes are exported to France to be used to cut all those wonderfully smooth wines we think of as being typically French.
 Because of the incredible climate here, the grapes ripen all year long, giving them very high sugar content.
 These grapes are perfect for French winemakers, whose rainier climate often produces grapes of low sugar content, forcing them to add sugars to create a phenomenon that occurs naturally in Puglia.